What is subitising? Its meaning and importance

 Subitising games and activities for EYFS

-You don’t need to spend lots of money or use a big bank of resources to help your child with subitising.
+You don’t need lots of money or a big bank of resources to help your child with subitising.
 Here are a few activity ideas:

 Use your hands